-In January and February of 2015, the Company issued 7,000 shares of Class A units for \$350,000 in it's wholly owned subsidiary Mia Development.
+In January and February of 2015, the Company issued 7,000 shares of Class A units for \$350,000 in its wholly owned subsidiary, Mia Development.
 The shares represent less than a 2% ownership stake in Mia Development.
+As part of the operating agreement, the Class A members will receive seventy percent of the operating cash flow until they receive 100% of their investment back.

-NOTE 14 - SUBSEQUENT EVENT
+NOTE 14 - NOTES PAYABLE

-In April 2015, MariMed issued \$775,000 in promissory notes.
-The notes mature on September 1, 2015 and carry a ten percent interest rate.
+During the six months ended June 30, 2015, MariMed issued \$1,525,000 in promissory notes.
+The notes mature between July 15, 2015 and January 7, 2016 and carry a ten percent interest rate.
+One promissory note in the amount of \$100,000 carries a sixteen percent interest rate.

 Item 2.
-Management's Discussions and Analysis of Financial Condition and Results of Operations Forward Looking Statements
+Management's Discussions and Analysis of Financial Condition and Results of Operations

+Forward Looking Statements